ARCLabUNO/arclabwebsite/content/authors/allenflores/_index.md

   - Grad Students
 ---

-Baylee Allen-Flores is a Doctoral student in the School of Criminology and Criminal Justice at the University of Nebraska Omaha.
+Baylee Allen-Flores is a Doctoral Candidate in the School of Criminology and Criminal Justice at the University of Nebraska Omaha.
 Her research interests include risk-needs assessments, implementation science, prison misconduct, and prison policy.
 She is involved in two projects with Dr. Zach Hamilton: Washington One Needs Assessment and Washington One User Manual.